 - When there is too much bilirubin (substance formed after red blood cells break down) in the bile.

 Other factors that can cause gall stones are:

-- Nutritional factors like eating fewer meals, constipation, low intake of nutrients such as, vitamin C, Calcium are also contributors.
+- Nutritional factors like eating fewer meals, constipation, and low intake of nutrients such as vitamin C, Calcium are also contributors.

-- Pregnancy, hormone therapy, hormonal contraception can also result gall stones.
+- Pregnancy, hormone therapy, and hormonal contraception can also result in gall stones.